Efficient Simulation of High-Level Quantum Gates: A Gadget-based Simulation Algorithm

-In the remaining of this section, we outline some simple optimizations that remove the $t^2$ factor from the above run-time, thereby arriving at \cref{theorem:main_algorithm}.
-In later sections, we provide implementations $\gatemapping$ of various natural high-level gates $U_j$ where the stabilizer rank $\rank{\gatemapping(U_j)}$ is small and $\MaxGadgetSize=O(n)$.
+In the remainder of this section, we outline some simple optimizations that remove the $t^2$ factor from the above run-time, thereby arriving at \cref{theorem:main_algorithm}.
+In later sections, we provide $(\MaxGadgetSize,k)$-decompositions of various natural high-level gates $\GATE$ where the stabilizer rank $k$ is small and $\MaxGadgetSize=O(n)$.

 \Paragraph{Efficiency improvements.} The time and space complexity of the above simulation process can be optimized further by storing the magic state $\ket{C'}$ more efficiently.